manas-codes/codemonk_assignment/README.md

 ## Postman Documentation

-For detailed API documentation and testing, please refer to the [Postman Documentation](https://documenter.getpostman.com/view/29726683/2sA3Qwb9mC).
+For detailed API documentation and testing, please refer to the [Postman Documentation for this application](https://documenter.getpostman.com/view/29726683/2sA3Qwb9mC).

 ## License